vfonic/webflow-ruby/README.md

 Bug reports and pull requests are welcome!
 If you're missing certain functionality, please open an issue or create a pull request.

+To run all the tests (RuboCop linter and minitest tests), run `bundle exec rake`.

 ## Plugins

 - [webflow_sync](https://github.com/vfonic/webflow_sync) - Keep Rails models in sync with WebFlow collections.